akauppi/GroundLevel-firebase-es/DEVS/Coding.md

 ## Language over framework

+The sample for this is from Vue 2 but may serve a point:

+---

 It seems Vue 2 has [injection handling](https://vuejs.org/v2/api/#provide-inject).

 Instead of using that, we use ES6 modules (`mixins/user.js`).

+---

 The problem with framework features is added learning curve - also from the reader of such code.
 If something can be done in the language (ES6 + async/await), let's do it there.

-This also makes it easier to change frameworks, or implement the template in multiple frameworks (in different branches).
+This also makes it easier to change frameworks, or implement the template in multiple frameworks.